7 Best Grilling Tips for Beginners

 Two-zone cooking: A combination of direct heat and indirect heat.
 This is a great way to grill when you’re cooking different foods that need time at different temperatures.
 Set up one area for direct heat and another area for indirect heat.
 Direct heat will get you those nice grill marks.
 Then use the cooler side of the grill to finish cooking.

-You can add a burst of flavor (without going over your Budget) before and after you grill.
-WW recommends prepping chicken breasts using Jerk Seasoning.
+You can add a burst of flavor (without going over your PersonalPoints™ Budget) before and after you grill.
+Prep chicken breasts with our Sesame Garlic or Maple Glaze Seasonings (made specifically for grilling).
 Rujikarn suggests grilling fruits like watermelon, peaches, or bananas, and then tossing them with chopped mint for a sweet and savory combo.
 Play around with different citrus juices, vinegars, and herbs to find your favorite combinations.